Q. Where can I purchase a Victorinox Swiss Army Watch?

 Q. What is an automatic / mechanical movement?

-Q. What is meant by the "jewels" in a timepiece movement?
+Q. What is meant by the "jewels" in a watch movement?

-A. Synthetic rubies, also known as jewels, are used to increase the wear resistance of a timepiece movement's moving parts.
+A. Synthetic rubies, also known as jewels, are used to increase the wear resistance of a watch movement's moving parts.

 Q. What is a quartz movement?